Think Twice Before Visiting These Dangerous South American Destinations

 Quito, Ecuador

 Nestled on the lower slopes of a volcano in an Andean valley is Quito, Ecuador's capital.
-Quito gained UNESCO World Heritage Site status thanks to its preserved market hub and long and storied history.
+Quito made the UNESCO World Heritage list thanks to its preserved market hub and long and storied history.
 But while it's certainly worthy of its title, Quito has plenty of problems.
 In early 2024, things came to a head when gunmen barged their way onto a live TV broadcast in another of Ecuador's cities, Guayaquil.
-Though no one was killed, the incident was enough for Ecuador's president, Daniel Noboa, to call upon the armed services to get disruptions under control across the country.

 Advertisement

 Though this particular ruckus didn't take place in the country's capital, the unrest was felt there.
-Looters made their way through downtown Quito as the military took to the streets, and gangs were quick to push back on Noboa's declaration on crime.
+Looters made their way through downtown Quito as the military took to the streets, and gangs were quick to push back on the president's declaration of a war on crime.
 Four police officers were kidnapped, including one from Quito.
-As a result, it's not hard to see why governmental bodies, such as Britain's Foreign, Commonwealth & Development Office, would rather visitors pick somewhere else to go unless absolutely necessary, given the ongoing upset.
+As a result, it's not hard to see why the U.S. government has issued a level 2 travel advisory and would rather visitors pick somewhere else to go unless absolutely necessary, given the ongoing upset.

 The red zones in Colombia